 Departing Camp 5 we head south on the Colson Track before turning west again and passing through Camp 2 and approaching the Madigan Line’s most difficult eastern dune.
 Once we’re over this it’s onto the Twins and the our camp featuring Madigan’s cairn (c.
 50km).

-We leave the Twins and head down to Madigan Camp 2 and onto Marshall Bluff which provides stunning views of the surrounding country side.
+We leave the Twins and head to Madigan Camp 2 and onto Marshall Bluff which provides stunning views of the surrounding country side.
 We run onto Camp 1A (original camp 1 relocation) and then have the option of going onto Mac Clarke Reserve via the original Camp 1 or Aranlabuka Swamp (c.
 106km) and onto Old Andado Station.

 Leaving Chambers Pillar via Titjikala, Maryborough and the Ewaringa Reserve we’ll make our way into Alice Springs and our accommodations at the Diplomat – where there’ll be plenty of time to freshen up before our final evening meal and drinks.